Welcome to the Website of the Office of the Commissioner for Federal Judicial Affairs Canada

 The Office of the Commissioner for Federal Judicial Affairs (FJA) was established in 1978 to safeguard the independence of the judiciary and provide services to federally appointed judges.

 Duties and responsibilities of the Office of the Commissioner for Federal Judicial Affairs include:

 - administering Part I of the Judges Act, which deals with eligibility for appointment, retirement age, and salaries of federally appointed judges;

-- managing the Judicial Appointments Secretariat, which administers 17 advisory committees responsible for evaluating candidates for federal judicial appointment.
-The Minister of Justice has also mandated FJA to administer the process for the most recent appointments to the Supreme Court of Canada;
+- managing the Judicial Appointments Secretariat, which administers 17 judicial advisory committees responsible for evaluating candidates for federal judicial appointments;

 - managing the Federal Courts Reports Section, which is responsible for selecting and publishing Federal Court of Appeal and Federal Court decisions in both official languages;

-In order to carry out these activities and provide services to approximately 1,100 active judges and 850 retired judges and their survivors in Canada, the Commissioner is assisted by the Deputy Commissioner, six Directors and, at present, 70 other staff members.
+In order to carry out these activities and provide services to approximately 1,200 active judges and 850 retired judges and their survivors in Canada, the Office of the Commissioner for Federal Judicial Affairs relies on a team which consists of the Commissioner, the Deputy Commissioner, seven Directors and, at present, 57 other staff members.

 This Web site is designed to inform all Canadians about FJA's role and activities in judicial affairs in Canada.
 We welcome any requests for information and any comments or suggestions.
 Please do not hesitate to Contact Us.